 College and university students and course placement/advising personnel

 Volume/Number of Users

-Annually, more than 1,000 postsecondary institutions and more than 1.6 million students currently use ACT Compass.
+Annually, more than 1.9 million students use ACT Compass.

 ACT Compass tests are untimed, designed for individual or group administration, and offer immediate scoring.